Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 Calling For Help

 Thanks to a reader, I’ve been introduced to a nifty skill that can call for help without the need to buy additional hardware.
 My Buddy is a free skill that allows you to trigger a phone call to a trusted person using the phrase, “Alexa, Ask My Buddy to Send Help”.
-I’ve been testing the skill and hope to have more details soon, but so far the integration has been reliable.
-My only word of caution if using this to keep watch over a loved one, make sure they memorize and practice the phrase often.
+I’ve been testing the skill and have found the integration reliable.
+My only word of caution if using this to keep watch over a loved one, make sure they memorize and practice the trigger phrase often.
 In a stressful situation, remembering the above phrase might be tough for some.
+More details on using Amazon Echo for calls as well as other options beyond Ask My Buddy can be found here.

 In addition to home security integration, Echo works with the Ecobee smart thermostat.
 Using your voice, you can adjust the temperature in your home.
 You can also do the same with your Nest thermostat.
 With Nest, you can ask Alexa to adjust your home’s temperature or even integrate the solution into modes.
 For example, “good morning Alexa” can set your home’s temperature to something cozier, encouraging you to get out of bed.

-If you are concerned about your car, you can connect Echo to Automatic.
+If you’re concerned about your car, you can connect Echo to Automatic.
 Using the two devices, you can ask Alexa how much gas is left in your car or even if she knows where you’ve parked your vehicle.

-Hyundai’s luxury sedan now has an Alexa skill available for use.
-With the skill, G80 and G90 model users can now use Alexa to control their car’s locks, lights, horn, temperature, and even turn the car on.
-G90 users will also receive an Amazon gift card to purchase an Echo.
+If you prefer, you can go all in with Hyundai’s luxury sedan, now equipped with an Alexa skill.
+G80 and G90 owners can use Alexa to control their car’s locks, lights, horn, temperature, and even turn the car on.

 Compatible Devices by Type